The Coming Alliance

 • In 1998, India and Pakistan demonstrated nuclear capability.

-• Last year, trans-Pacific air travel surpassed that of the Atlantic.
+• In 1999, trans-Pacific air travel surpassed that of the Atlantic.

-• Beijing recently launched its first orbiting space vehicle, with aims to be the third nation in history to successfully launch a manned space vehicle.
+• Beijing launched its first unmanned orbiting space vehicle in 1999, with aims to be the third nation in history to successfully launch a manned space vehicle.

 East Asians began thinking anew: Japan proposed an Asian Monetary Fund; Joseph Yam, head of the Hong Kong Monetary Authority—inspired by the euro—proposed his vision for an East Asian common currency.

-Then consider the Association of South East Asian Nations (asean) summit in Malaysia in 1997, Vietnam in 1998 and the Philippines last year.
-Asean consists of ten nations—Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
+Then consider the Association of South East Asian Nations (asean) summit in Malaysia in 1997, Vietnam in 1998 and the Philippines in 1999.
+Asean consists of 10 nations—Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
 (China, Japan and South Korea have attended the Malaysia summit as well—known as the asean Plus Three meeting.)
 “No Anglo-Saxons invited,” said Manning.

-Recent trade agreements between Japan and South Korea, and Japan and Singapore, among others, serve “as stepping stones leading eventually to the goal of an East Asia Free Trade Area which would complement the single market of the European Union, the North American Free Trade Agreement and the Asia Pacific Economic Cooperation forum,”said executive director of the Asia-Europe Foundation in Singapore, Tommy Koh.
+Trade agreements between Japan and South Korea, and Japan and Singapore—among others—serve “as stepping stones leading eventually to the goal of an East Asia Free Trade Area which would complement the single market of the European Union, the North American Free Trade Agreement and the Asia Pacific Economic Cooperation forum,” said executive director of the Asia-Europe Foundation in Singapore, Tommy Koh.
 The goal of the Manila summit was to eliminate tariffs among the six founding nations of asean by 2010, and eliminate the same from the other four by the year 2018.